WHAT IS THE ALTITUDE AT FOREST HOME?

 A camp center is simply one of our seven areas of camp.
-At our Mill Creek Canyon site, there are six distinct camp centers.
-They are: Lakeview, Creekside, Forest Center, Adventure Mountain, The Village, and Woodlands.
+At our Mill Creek Canyon in the San Bernardino Mountains, there are six distinct camp centers: Lakeview, Creekside, Forest Center, Adventure Mountain, The Village, and Woodlands.
 Our Ojai Valley site is both a “site” and a “camp center,” but there is just the one camp center at Ojai Valley, and we call it: Ojai Valley.

-ARE YOUR FACILITIES ACCESSIBLE FOR PERSON WITH DISABILITIES?
+ARE YOUR FACILITIES ACCESSIBLE FOR PERSONS WITH DISABILITIES?

 Our facilities are rugged and inherently connected to nature — we have rocks, tree debris, unpaved walkways and some steep vertical grades.
 That said, we do have some ability to accommodate people with disabilities and have many guests with disabilities each year.
 Our ability to properly accommodate varies quite a bit by camp center, so the best course of action is to speak with our staff about your particular needs.
 Please call 909.389.2300 for further information.

-DO YOU OFFER TENT CAMPING?
-DO YOU HAVE RV HOOKUPS?
+DO YOU OFFER TENT CAMPING OR RV HOOKUPS?

-We have platform tent accommodations available at our Adventure Mountain Camp Center, but not standard camping where you bring your own portable tent.
-We have RV hookups available at both Mill Creek Canyon and at Ojai Valley.
+We do not offer standard camp sites where you bring your own portable tents.
+However, our Adventure Mountain camp center has platform tent accommodations.
+Limited RV hookups are available at both Mill Creek Canyon and Ojai Valley.